ericjtaylor/BubbleGrabber/report.md

 ### Solution

 The agent was implemented as a Deep Deterministic Policy Gradient (DDPG) agent.
 DDPG is a good fit for this task because it handles continuous control problems without the need for discretization.
 DDPG is an actor-critic method, with both the actor and the critic having a local and target network for stability.
 An Ornstein-Uhlenbeck process was used to add noise to the actions taken by the agent during training, in order to encourage exploration.
+For more details on the DDPG algorithm, please refer to its paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).

 The network design of the actor and critic were identical, using 3 fully connected hidden layers with 128 nodes each.